Kodak UltraMax 400 Film Review

 Generally speaking, photographers like films (and digital camera sensors) with a wide dynamic range to get as close as possible to our eyes’ incredible ability to see into shadows and discern bright details simultaneously.
 But as film shooters, we get to choose each time we load film; plus, there’s some value in narrow DR/high-contrast films for the look you can get with them.

 From Kodak’s datasheet, we can see that the delta lux-seconds is about 2.5, which converts to 8 stops of dynamic range.
-This is noticeably less than Portra 400’s 12 stops and somewhat less than the original/Japanese Fujifilm Superia X-Tra’s 13 stops.
+This is noticeably less than the Kodak Portra 400’s 12 stops and somewhat less than the original/Japanese Fujifilm Superia X-Tra’s 13 stops.
 (For complete instructions on how to read film characteristic curves and derive dynamic range from lux-seconds, read this.)

 In practice, eight stops of dynamic range are sufficient and reasonably easy to work with.
-This is close to what you’d expect from most films and not far off modern digital sensors’ abilities.
+This is close to what you’d expect from most films and not far off the modern digital sensors’ specs.
 However, I would not expect good results from UltraMax if it’s over- or under-exposed.
 Metering mistakes may ruin your shot, so a light meter is advised for all manual cameras.

 Kodak UltraMax with Konica Big Mini F.